KyrianU/Hangman/README.md

 - Expects little to no bugs
 - Good response to player/user input

+# Features

+- Home Page/Main menu
+    - Game Header
+    - Option to select start of game
+    - Option to read the rules of the game
+    - Option to exit the game menu

+- Game rule
+    - Short display of the game rules which is followed by a function to return back to the menu

 # Features to Implement In future

 - Scoring sytem with the best scores displayed on the leaderboard